 In an age of transparency and social media, it’s difficult to image the challenges faced by 18th-century politicians to keep Americans informed about the workings of the Federal government.
 The Constitution, for instance, was signed by 39 delegates on September 17, 1787 in Pennsylvania, but the American public wasn’t able to view the document until two days later.

-The “Pennsylvania Packet and Daily Advertiser” distributed 500 copies of the Constitution so the American public could finally be informed about the structure of the new federal government and the “law of the land” that has governed us for over 200 years.
+The “Pennsylvania Packet and Daily Advertiser” distributed 500 copies of the Constitution so the American public could be informed about the structure of the new federal government and the “law of the land” that was to govern them for the next 200 years.

 Though the original signed copy of the Constitution, written on parchment and carefully preserved, is on display at the National Archives in Washington D.C., a rare copy of the printed version can be found at The National Constitution Center in Philadelphia.